MStylesMS/ParadoxFX/docs/CONFIGURATION.md

 This document provides detailed configuration instructions for ParadoxFX (Paradox Effects).

+**See Also:** For a comprehensive settings reference, see [INI Configuration Reference](INI_REFERENCE.md).

 ## Configuration File Structure

 ParadoxFX uses INI format configuration files.
-Copy `pfx.ini.example` to `pfx.ini` and customize for your setup.
+Choose one of the provided configs in the `config/` folder (e.g. `config/pfx-pi4-hha.ini`), copy it to `pfx.ini`, and customize as needed.

 ## Global Configuration